cranberry/jelly/README.md

 $ touch lib/commands/hello.php
 ```

-> **Note** — The filename doesn't isn't meaningful to Jelly, but it's helpful to name it after the command it contains.
+> **Note** — The filename isn't meaningful to Jelly, but it's helpful to name it after the command it contains.

 A barebones Cranberry command file looks like this: